pooyarm/licode/README.md

 This is a fork from licode repo in purpose to use in a custom product.
 Forget this repo and use the following one: https://github.com/lynckia/licode

+# How To Use
+./video-server.sh build
+./video-server.sh run